daftpunk31/UV_api/README.md

 Open the browser and type "localhost:3000"

-Enter the latitude and longitude values and voila!
+Enter the State/City/Town name and voila!